Curated OER

 Cut Outs: Shapes and Symbols

-Young scholars create collages based on Juan Quick-to-See Smith's "Ode to Chief Seattle."
-In this shapes, symbols and Native American lesson, students examine the "Ode to Chief Seattle" and Henri Matisse's cutout work.
-Young scholars...
+Learners create collages based on Juan Quick-to-See Smith's "Ode to Chief Seattle."
+For this shapes, symbols and Native American lesson, students examine the "Ode to Chief Seattle" and Henri Matisse's cutout work.
+Learners design their...

 Curated OER